Battle of Balikpapan (1942): Naval engagement (24 January)

 Ten minutes later, Talbot spotted the Japanese transport fleet, silhouetted by fire from the burning oilfields before them and guarded by three patrol boats, four minesweepers, and four submarine chasers.
 At 02:57, W-15 spotted the destroyers, but assumed that it was Naka.
 Parrott, followed by John D. Ford and Paul Jones, fired a total of seven torpedoes at the minesweeper, but all missed due to poor angle.
 As they reached the northern end of the transport fleet, Parrott fired three torpedoes at 03:00, hitting Sumanoura Maru and caused a tremendous explosion that sank the ship, as it was carrying depth charges and mines at the time.

 Soon afterwards, W-15 alerted Admiral Nishimura that the transport fleet were under attack.
 Despite the alarm, he refused to believe that enemy ships could penetrate the anchorage and assumed that the attack must be coming from K-XVIII.
 In the midst of the newly created confusion, Pope, Parrott and Paul Jones fired a total of 10 torpedoes at 03:06, one of which hit the Tatsugami Maru.
-Compounded by damages from the Dutch air raid the previous day, the munition-loaded ship exploded and sank 30 minutes later.
+Compounded by damage from the Dutch air raid the previous day, the munition-loaded ship exploded and sank 30 minutes later.
 Talbot then turned TF 5 southward at 03:14, aiming to attack the southern end of the fleet.

 Five minutes later, Pope and Parrott fired five torpedoes at what they assumed was a destroyer, but was actually the patrol boat P-37.
 The former World War I destroyer received three torpedo hits that badly damaged the vessel and killed 35 of its crew.
 John D. Ford and Paul Jones followed on with an attack on the Kuretake Maru, but it managed to evade the first two torpedoes.
 A second torpedo from Paul Jones then hit amidships and the transport ship soon sank.
-Pope, Parrott, and Paul Jones now signaled Talbot that they've used all their torpedoes, and he authorized them to use their 4-inch guns on the transports.
+Pope, Parrott, and Paul Jones now signaled Talbot that they'd used all their torpedoes, and he authorized them to use their 4-inch guns on the transports.

 At this time, however, TF 5's formation began to break up.
 John D. Ford went on a northwesterly course at 03:35, followed shortly by Pope.
 John D. Ford then fired its last two torpedoes on the wreck of Tsuruga Maru, before attacking Kumagawa Maru and Asahisan Maru concurrently.
-Shells from its 4-inch guns and 50. caliber machine guns riddled both ships, killing 6 crew in Kumagawa Maru and 50 in Asahisan Maru.
-As it did so, however, a shell hit John D. Ford's aft at 03:47, wounding four crew members.
+Shells from its 4-inch guns and .50 caliber machine guns riddled both ships, killing 6 crewmembers in Kumagawa Maru and 50 in Asahisan Maru.
+As it did so, however, a shell hit John D. Ford's aft at 03:47, wounding four of her crew.
 Avoiding running aground in shoal waters, the commander of the destroyer, Lt.
 Cmdr.
 Jacob D. Cooper, made a port turn and doubled back to catch up with the rest of TF 5, who were already steaming away from Balikpapan Bay.
-John D. Ford only managed to caught up with the rest of TF 5 at 06:42, upon which Talbot ordered a signal flag hoisted on the destroyer: WELL DONE.
+John D. Ford only managed to catch up with the rest of TF 5 at 06:42, upon which Talbot ordered a signal flag hoisted on the destroyer: WELL DONE.